Riley-livingston/Tensorflow-Airbnb-Project/README.md

 <h2>Description</h2>

  I used TensorFlow's Keras API to train a Neural network capable of predicting the price per night of Airbnb listings in New York City.
-The ultimate purpose of this project is to develop my  ability to use machine learning tools when analyzing data, and formulating models to solve business problems and make predictions.
+The ultimate purpose of this project is to expand my machine learning toolset when analyzing data, and formulating models to solve business problems and make predictions.
 <br />
 <h2>Languages and Packages Used</h2>